 - The College of Agriculture and Life Sciences has a Sustainable Crop Production and Management focus in the Agronomy Department and an Organic and Sustainable Crop Production Minor in Horticultural Sciences.

-- The College of Design Construction and Planning is now offering an interdisciplinary undergraduate major called Sustainability and the Built Environment and a graduate concentration in sustainability.
-You can also earn a Master of Arts in Urban and Regional Planning with a sustainability concentration.
+- The College of Design Construction and Planning offers an interdisciplinary undergraduate major called Sustainability and the Built Environment.
+Graduate students can pursue a concentration in sustainability, Certificates in Sustainable Architecture or Sustainable Construction.
+You can also earn a Masters in Sustainable Design or a Master of Arts in Urban and Regional Planning with a sustainability concentration.

 - The Levin College of Law now offers a Master of Laws (LL.M.) in Environmental and Land Use Law.